 How to enter and stay in Germany (video provided by "Study in Germany")

 How to organise your stay in Oldenburg

-As soon as you receive your admission letter from the University of Oldenburg, you should follow these 10 steps.
+We very much welcome your decision to study at the University of Oldenburg.
+As soon as you receive your admission letter, you should follow these steps.

 Many international students require a visa for their stay in Oldenburg.
 Visas can be obtained from the German diplomatic mission in your home country.
 Processing applications can take up to three months.
 For the visa, you will need to present your admission letter from the University of Oldenburg (Zulassung), a valid passport, and proof of adequate funding (Finanzierungsnachweis).
 Citizens of EU countries and other countries (e.g. the USA, Australia) do not require an entry visa.
 Please check if you need an entry visa to Germany or not:

 Country list visa requirements and visa exemptions (German Federal Foreign Office)

 Visa Navigator of the German Federal Foreign Office: Which visa do I need for Germany?

 Step 2: Health insurance

 If you want to study in Germany, you need health insurance.
 You cannot be enrolled without health insurance.
 There is statutory health insurance (GKV) and private health insurance.
 Which insurance can and may be taken out depends on various factors.